xmos/lib_mic_array/lib_mic_array/doc/rst/index.rst

 .. figure:: output_div_2.pdf
             :width: 70%

-            Final frequency response for a divide of 2.
+            Final frequency response for a divide of 2 giving a typical output rate of 48kHz(3.072MHz) or 44.1kHz(2.8224MHz).